zackcorrell/battlestar-ai/Source/Readme.txt

 and is *not* using precompiled headers, and import the code.
 No special build flags are needed.

+-- Pre-Trained Data --

+Pre-trained data, for each GA component, uses several data files to save enemy-placement data over time. *.dat1 is used for placement. *.dat2 is used for shooting. *.dat3 is used for sinking.
+All default data is named as "Default.*"

 -- Usage --

 This is a simulation without any real-time interaction.
 Program